acenet-arc/cloud_from_a_to_z/_episodes/installing-jekyll.md

 -->

 ## Create and configure a group to edit your website
-Currently the default web root directory <code>/var/www/html</code> of your website is only editable by the root user.
-This means that any user that wants to edit files in that directory must first append all commands to modify those files with the <code>sudo</code> command.
+Currently the default web root directory `/var/www/html` of your website is only editable by the root user.
+This means that any user that wants to edit files in that directory must first append all commands to modify those files with the `sudo` command.
 This gets tedious and there is not security reason not to have these files editable by users other than root.
-To do this we will create a new user group <code>webeditor</code> and add the default <code>ubuntu</code> user we are logged in as to this group.
+To do this we will create a new user group `webeditor` and add the default `ubuntu` user we are logged in as to this group.

 Before we create our new group, lets verify that there isn't already a group with this name used for some other purpose.
-To check current list of user groups look in the file <code>/etc/groups</code>.
-We can use the <code>less</code> command to view this file without editing it.
+To check current list of user groups look in the file `/etc/groups`.
+We can use the `cat` command to view this file without editing it.
 ~~~
-$ less /etc/group
+$ cat /etc/group
 ~~~
 {: .bash}
 ~~~